jasmingacic/terraform-provider-nks/website/docs/d/nks_workspace.html.markdown

 ## Argument Reference

  * `name` - (Optional) Search by name or part of the name of the workspace in the organization.
 Case insensitive.
+If not used the data source will return the default workspace.
  * `org_id` - (Optional) Organization ID to use (otherwise the default organization ID is located and used)

 ## Attributes Reference